Meetings

 Monthly Meeting Costs

 Monthly cost tracking is crucial for budget management and short-term financial planning.
-This process involves recording the same expenses as in the annual calculation but on a monthly basis.
 Our analytics can provide detailed monthly reports on meeting frequency, duration, and associated costs.

 Monthly Meeting Costs = (Average Hourly Wage of Participants × Total Hours Spent in Meetings Monthly) + Monthly Direct Costs